 Icons Versus No Icons

-The first thing 13th Age introduces you to are the Icons, which are major NPCs that drive the setting of the game.
-While other settings don't have the exact same Icons (though most of them are designed to be pretty universal to fantasy settings), the idea that there are Icons and that your PCs have a relationship to them is pretty central to the game.
+The first thing 13th Age introduces you to are the Icons, which are major NPCs that drive the setting.
+Most of them are designed to be pretty universal to fantasy settings, and your PCs have a relationship to them as a central theme to the game.

-You have a certain number of dice based on your relationship with major NPCs, and at various times in the game, the GM will be making rolls to see how that relationship effects the course of the adventure.
+You have a certain number of dice based on your relationship with one or more of the Icons, and at various times in the game, the GM will be making rolls to see how that relationship effects the course of the adventure.
 This is pretty wide open, but it is stressed that this should be happening in the game.
-The PCs should get random help from their Icon, or from someone opposed to them (if they have a negative relationship), and at the beginning of the session characters should make these rolls to see what Icons might be subtly manipulating effects.
+The PCs could get random help from their Icon, or from someone opposed to them (if they have a negative relationship), and at the beginning of the session characters should make these rolls to see what Icons might be subtly manipulating effects.

 Strictly optional in 13th Age, and mentioned, but not defined, although the Icons are given standard d20 alignments.
 Technically the default in D&D, although there are no longer any strict alignment requirements or mechanical connections in 5th Edition that I have found.

 Similar terminology means completely different things in 13th Age and D&D 5e.
-In 13th Age, a background is something you invest a certain number of points in, and then when you want to make a skill check, you attempt to find a background that matches the skill you are making the check for.
-For example, if your background was "second story man for the Thieves' Guild," you can probably justify using that background to make a Stealth check.
+In 13th Age, a background is something you invest a certain number of points in, and then when you want to make a skill check, you attempt to find a background that matches.
+For example, if your background was "second story man for the Thieves' Guild," you can probably justify using that background to make a stealth check.

 Optional rules that give characters bonuses to do certain things centered around a given theme in 5th Edition D&D, in 13th Age, feats tend to be something similar, but are much more tightly focused on allowing a character to specialize in a given class feature or racial ability, and they aren't optional by default.